dladowitz/coding-for-non-coders/readme.md

 * We need to update the routes file (config>routes.rb) with a new code.
 	* <a href="https://github.com/dladowitz/coding-for-non-coders/blob/master/resources/rails_app/config/routes.rb" target=_"blank">find the new routes.rb on github</a>
-* Now try voting and the homepage.
+* Now refresh and try voting on the homepage.
 * Lets fix the missing arrows on the voting buttons.
 	* Inside the **public** folder create a new folder called **fonts**
 	* Go to <a href="https://github.com/dladowitz/coding-for-non-coders/blob/master/resources/rails_app/public/fonts/glyphicons-halflings-regular.woff" target=_"blank">glyphicons-halflings-regular.woff on github</a>